seclution/frappe_app_template/DEV_INSTRUCTIONS.md

 ## Setup

-1. Add framework repositories such as Frappe or ERPNext to `vendor-repos.txt`.
+1. Frappe and Bench are pinned via `apps.json`.
+Add further framework repositories such as ERPNext or HRMS to `vendor-repos.txt`.
 2. List additional template repositories in `template-repos.txt`.
 Their instructions will be merged into `codex.json` automatically.
 3. The *Update Vendor Apps* workflow clones all repositories from both lists and